 Kairos moments can happen in your ministry.

-Kairos moments are moments of blessing others that you get to steward.
+Elements of a Kairos moment are moments of blessing others that you get to steward.

 Kairos moments start with discernment: awareness that God is a work in this moment, and the Holy Spirit is ready to bring something.